Fixing the Realtek RTL8126 5GbE Ethernet Issue on Arch Linux

 Step 6: Verify Correct Driver Loading

-Once your system boots back up, verify that the RTL8126 is using the correct driver:
+After the system boots, verify that the RTL8126 is using the correct driver:

 1